bergesenha/shadow/README.md

 functions, construct objects etc... take these 'tag type' classes as an argument to identify which function, member variable etc... is used.

+To hold values of arbitrary types at runtime, Shadow uses the class `shadow::object`.
+It is similar to std::any or boost::any in that it uses type erasure to hold any type of object.
+In addition, `shadow::object` carries with it type/reflection information about the currently held value, in the form of a pointer to the information.

 ### Querying for Types
 ```c++
 std::pair<const_type_iterator, const_type_iterator>